1. Keep all 3 layers separate. Do not sandwich or spray baste your quilt

 7. If you piece your backing make sure to trim the selvages off as they shrink unevenly when you wash the quilt, and create a puckered line.
 Use a ½” seam allowance and press the seam open.
 Please no bordered backings as I am concentrating on your quilt top and they do not always end up evenly spaced all the way around.

 - Quilt tops should lay flat and be square to avoid puckering when quilted.
 I will do my best to blend tucks, puckers and stretched areas.
 I use techniques like steaming and starching.
 Occasionally I need to make folds in wavy borders so they lay flat (I try to do this at existing seams).

 Excess fabric in borders can result in puckering.
 Fullness and puckers pieced into the quilt top cannot necessarily be quilted out.
 I will do my best, but tops with fullness and puckers may still have them after quilting is completed.

 - Let me know if it will be okay to quilt on your applique or embroidery.
 Heavy applique can not be stitched through

-- Let me know if you want me to centre the quilt top to seams in backing fabric, or off centre to get the most selvage fabric
+- Let me know if you want me to center the quilt top to seams in backing fabric, or off center to get the most selvage fabric

 - Batik Fabric isn't always the best choice for backing.
-The tight weave sometimes causes punchholes and bad tension on the back of your quilt.
+The tight weave sometimes causes punch holes and bad thread tension on the back of your quilt.

 - I top stitch t-shirt memory quilts on a case by case basis.